John Lloyd

 But Harry has never been teased about it, in fact.
 He rather likes it.
 Things have changed now; because of multi-ethnicity (and fashion) half the people in every school have weird names.
 The odd one out now would be someone called 'John' like me.

-You got a CBE this year.
+You got a CBE in 2011.
 Was that for Museum and QI's educational content?

 I haven't the faintest idea.
 "Services to broadcasting," it says.
 I know that quite a large number of my friends wrote to whoever it is you write to.
 I didn't know it was happening.
 I thought it was a wind-up when I was told.
 I'm still a bit baffled, although I do very much think of myself as a public servant.
 It's a real honour, I have to say.
 Can't deny I'm pleased.